RSachinShetty/scenario-examples/CKA/service-filter/finish.md

 ### WELL DONE !

-You solved this ARCHITECTURE, INSTALL AND MAINTENANCE Challenges!
+You solved this Architecture, Installation & Maintenance Challenges!